Arthur Brisbane: Real estate

-Brisbane eventually began to explore the history of his property at Allaire and became aware in the 1920s of its great historic significance.
-His Allaire property was formerly James P. Allaire's "Howell Iron Works Company," a thriving iron-making industrial village of the early 19th century.
-As early as 1925, Brisbane sought to preserve this property, with its vast natural resources and 19th century era village buildings.
-Although not completed before his death, it was left to his wife, Phoebe Cary Brisbane and her immediate family to fulfill Arthur Brisbane's wishes of donating nearly 1200 acre to the State of New Jersey by 1944, including James P. Allaire's 19th century industrial village.
-The deed of gift contained stipulations that it was to be used for historic and forest reservation purposes, and for nothing else.
-Moreover, the Brisbane family home served as the Arthur Brisbane Child Treatment Center until its recent closure in 2005.
+Brisbane eventually began to explore the history of his property at Allaire and, in the 1920s, became aware of its great historic significance.
+The Allaire property had formerly been James P. Allaire's "Howell Iron Works Company", a thriving iron-making industrial village of the early 19th century.
+As early as 1925, Brisbane sought to preserve this property, with its vast natural resources and 19th century village buildings.
+Although not completed before his death, it was left to his wife, Phoebe Cary Brisbane and her immediate family to fulfill Brisbane's wishes of donating nearly 1200 acre to the State of New Jersey by 1944, including James P. Allaire's 19th century industrial village.
+The deed contained stipulations that it was to be used for historic and forest reservation purposes, and for nothing else.
+Moreover, the Brisbane family home served as the Arthur Brisbane Child Treatment Center until its closure in 2005.